Transfer and Evaluated Credit Sources

 Additional Procedures

-Approved transfer credit will be awarded a grade of "Pass" and are not factored into the student's grade point average (GPA) at Excelsior.
-Coursework accepted for transfer credit in an undergraduate degree requires a grade of “C-” or higher, and graduate coursework accepted for transfer credit into a graduate degree requires a grade of “B” or higher.
+Approved transfer and evaluated credit will be awarded a grade of "Pass" and are not factored into the student's grade point average (GPA) at Excelsior.
+Coursework accepted for transfer and evaluated credit in an undergraduate degree requires a grade of “C-” or higher, and graduate coursework accepted for transfer and evaluated credit into a graduate degree requires a grade of “B” or higher.
 If the program from which the student wishes to transfer credit awards grades using a Pass/Fail or numeric grading system, rather than a letter-grade system, the credit may be transferred only if a grade of “Pass” or the numerical grade issued by the institution as the equivalent of a “C-” or higher (70%) for undergraduate program transfer credit or “B” or higher (80%) for graduate program transfer credit.

 Previously awarded letter grades will not be converted to “Pass” grades.